Free Download

 How to Analyze Windows Event Logs

-1. Download Sherlock Universal Events ViewerDownload the free viewer from this page.
+1. Download Sherlock Forensics Universal Events ViewerDownload the free viewer from this page.
 No installation barriers.
 Launch and go.

 2. Load Your Event LogsOpen any .evtx file from disk or click Auto-Discover to load every event log on the current system automatically.